smotastic/slice/README.md

 # Add Image
-The User is able to select images from his local machine, and upload them to the application.
+The User is able to select images or folders from his local machine, and upload all images to the selected SOURCE_FOLDER.

+If a folder was selected, each image will then recursively be selected for the upload process.

-Once the image is uploaded, the user can select, or create new categories for this image.
+Additionally the user can select, or create new categories for each image, which is about to be uploaded.

-Then the user confirms his image, the *Synchronization* Process begins
+Then the user confirms the upload of his image, the *Synchronization* Process begins

 # Synchronization
-Then the user adds, or updates a given image a series of synchronization rules has to be followed:
+Then the user adds, deletes or updates a given image a series of synchronization rules has to be followed:

 ## Synchronize Physical Copy

+### Add Image
 The uploaded image is copied to the configured SOURCE_FOLDER, in a subfolder where the name is the birthdate of the image.

+### Delete Image
+The uploaded image is removed from the subfolder of the configured SOURCE_FOLDER.

-## Synchronize FOLDER
+## Synchronize Metadata
-A database entry in the table FOLDER exists.
-If the FOLDER entry did not exist before, one will be created with the following required columns set:
+A *metadata.json* file exists for each folder.
-* **Name** of the folder is the name of the created subfolder
+The metadata contains an object of all synchronized images, where the key is the name of the synchronized image, and the value an array of the selected categories of the user.

-## Synchronize CATEGORY(ies)
-Database entries for each category in the table CATEGORY exists.
+### Add Image
+If a *metadata.json* does not exist in the folder, a new metadata.json file must be created.
+The newly added image, will be appended at the end of the *images* object in the metadata file, with all the selected categories for this image.

+### Delete Image
+The entry in the *metadata.json* will be removed from the images object.

+### Update Image
-If new categories there added in the synchronization of the image, every new category will be added to the CATEGORY table.
+The categories array of the entry of the edited image will be updated with the newly selected or removed categories of the user.
-The required columns for each new category are as follows:
-* The **Name** of the category, as the user entered it

-## Synchronize IMAGE
+## Synchronize Globalmetadata
-A database entry in the table IMAGE exists.
+At the root in the SOURCE_FOLDER a *global-metadata.json* file exists.
-The required columns which are to be filled are as follows:
-* The **Name** Column is the same as the synchronized image
-* The **Categories** References are set
-* The **Folder** Reference, is the reference where the foldername is the same as the birthdate of the image
+This file contains the following objects:

+* A distinct **categories** array, which contains all globally used categories in each image

-## TODO Show Images
+## Show Images
 The user is able to view all previously uploaded images.

 The user can filter his view of images:
 * By creation Date (listbox)
 * By categories (listbox)

 # Version Control